- How Life Insurance Can Fund A Child’s College Education

-With the rising costs of education, parents and future parents are taking more precautionary steps to pay for their child’s education.
-Securing a life insurance policy while young is an effective way to do so.
+As the costs associated with education continue to rise, parents – and future parents – are taking precautionary steps to pay for their child’s schooling.
+Planning and purchasing a life insurance policy while a child is young is one of the most effective ways to make certain those funds are available.

 Life insurance proceeds can help provide the cash needed to fund educational goals, according to Edward E. Graves, author of “McGill’s Life Insurance.”